IllDepence/hyperpie/notes/annotation_guidelines.md

     * Witten-Bell smoothing  → a method
 * out of scope entities
     * ATRP (Atom transfer radical polymerization, a chemical process)
-    * Bradford's law → an observation
+    * Bradford's law → an observation / empirical law
     * Turing test → a general concept

 There are some special considerations for research artifacts.